justinjaywang/journal/source/_drafts/rules-for-living.md

 3. *Practice proper technique.*
 4. *Be honest.*
 5. *Be deliberate.*

+Have a purpose.
+Know what you want and go for it.
+In the past I've done things without really knowing why I was doing it or thinking through it.

 6. *Embrace discomfort.*
 7. *Know what you don’t know.*
 8. *Keep your composure.*